Connectome: Microscale (neural) connectome

 Mapping the connectome at the "microscale" (micrometer resolution) means building a complete map of the neural systems, neuron-by-neuron.
 This is (barely) possible for small animals such as worms or flies (for example, see Drosophila connectome) but the challenge of doing this in more complex organisms becomes obvious: the number of neurons comprising the brain easily ranges into the billions.
 The human cerebral cortex alone contains on the order of 9×10^{10} neurons linked by 10^{14} synaptic connections.
 By comparison, the number of base-pairs in a human genome is 3×10^{9}.
 A few of the main challenges of building a human connectome at the microscale today include: data collection would take years given current technology, machine vision tools to annotate the data remain in their infancy, and are inadequate, and neither theory nor algorithms are readily available for the analysis of the resulting brain-graphs.
 To address the data collection issues, several groups are building high-throughput serial electron microscopes.
 To address the machine-vision and image-processing issues, the Open Connectome Project is alg-sourcing (algorithm outsourcing) this hurdle.
 Finally, statistical graph theory is an emerging discipline which is developing sophisticated pattern recognition and inference tools to parse these brain-graphs.

 Current non-invasive imaging techniques cannot capture the brain's activity on a neuron-by-neuron level, except for small animals that are optically transparent (such as Danionella and larval zebrafish).
 Mapping the connectome at the cellular level in larger vertebrates currently requires post-mortem (after death) microscopic analysis of limited portions of brain tissue.
 Non-optical techniques that rely on high-throughput DNA sequencing have been proposed by Anthony Zador (CSHL).

 Traditional histological circuit-mapping approaches rely on imaging and include light-microscopic techniques for cell staining, injection of labeling agents for tract tracing, or chemical brain preservation, staining and reconstruction of serially sectioned tissue blocks via electron microscopy (EM).
 Each of these classical approaches has specific drawbacks when it comes to deployment for connectomics.
 The staining of single cells, e.g. with the Golgi stain, to trace cellular processes and connectivity suffers from the limited resolution of light-microscopy as well as difficulties in capturing long-range projections.
 Tract tracing, often described as the "gold standard" of neuroanatomy for detecting long-range pathways across the brain, generally only allows the tracing of fairly large cell populations and single axonal pathways.
-EM reconstruction was successfully used for the compilation of the C. elegans connectome.
+EM reconstruction was successfully used for the compilation of the C. elegans connectome, and has recently (as of 2025) been extended, using considerable application of time, money, and personnel, to the entire nervous system of fruit flies.
 However, applications to larger tissue blocks of entire nervous systems have traditionally had difficulty with projections that span longer distances.